 Aldeburgh Festival featured musician Pavel Kolesnikov has made a name for himself as one of the acclaimed pianists of our time, and also as a creative thinker, programmer and curious mind.
 He has specially conceived this programme for the Aldeburgh Festival.

-Kolesnikov’s elegy to Joseph Cornell, a great magician among artists.
+Celestial Navigation is Kolesnikov’s elegy to Joseph Cornell, a great magician among artists.
 Ever since he discovered his work he has been engrossed by it – tender, mysterious and joyful, always ropewalking between fanciful vagueness and precision.
 Cornell has been a profound inspiration for Kolesnikov’s own attempts to make soundscapes and sound worlds from found musical objects.

 In his art work Celestial Navigation (pictured), Cornell invokes the myths, images, and theories once used to explain the predictable yet baffling patterns of the night sky.
 The boxed objects present an ordered, though perhaps not entirely knowable, universe.

 Pavel has collaborated with writer Martin Crimp and architect Sophie Hicks, whose light, design and visual concept will envelop the space.

 Kolesnikov plays a constellation of pieces by Messiaen, Chopin, and Couperin, as well as Thomas Adès’ Darknesse Visible and Schubert’s Four Impromptus, illuminated by interplanetary projections and lighting.

 Sophie Hicks Architects light, design and concept development

 Martin Crimp text